 According to Interaction, 80% of UK workers believe that colour does affect their how they feel at work.
 And with many of us spending a large proportion of our lives in the office, it makes sense to make the workplace a more colourful and inspiring space.

 Create colourful rooms

 If you’re looking to create an inspiring office space, colour co-ordinating certain rooms can divide areas while providing a striking visual impact to staff and visitors.
-A study by the Department of Clinical and Social Sciences in Psychology at the University of Rochester, state that colour can influence your mood, with different colours creating certain feelings within individuals.
+Not only that, but colours could change the atmosphere of your office entirely.
+A study by the Department of Clinical and Social Sciences in Psychology at the University of Rochester, states colour can influence your mood, with different colours creating certain feelings within individuals.

 According to Quill

 - Blue is said to create a sense a trust, communication and efficiency.

 - Yellow stimulates the mind to help ideas flow, increase creativity and productivity.

 - Both colours would be effective in areas where brainstorms take place or where high-energy is needed, such as the desk area.

 - Red is a great colour for places where physical activity is required – inject the shade into warehouses or postage rooms, as it can boost the heart rate and increase brain wave activity.

 To ensure you’re creating a colourful workplace that improves the mood and productivity of your workforce, we suggest following carefully choosing the colours within your office.